 At a software development studio, a scrum master hosts daily huddles (like in rugby) to review progress and tasks for the day.
-She asks team members questions to assess their progress and possible obstacles, and helps the team agree on what can be achieved in a given day.
+She asks team members questions to assess their progress and possible obstacles and helps the team agree on what can be achieved on a given day.
 She is not the project leader and thus not accountable for outcomes but a powerful facilitator and mediator.

 That sounds like a cool job.